Skip to main content

 πŸ”΅ Attaching to entity records with Autopilot

-• The recipient is set as the entity the message is attached to.
+• Set as the entity the message is attached to

 πŸ”΅ Attaching to activity or transaction records with Autopilot